rurbin3/ZKit-Framework/README.md

 - Buid file transfer payload (reverse shell rootkit features included too) both TCP and UDP

+- Build Ransomware TCP / UDP

+- Build KeyLogger TCP / UDP

-- Payload uses an encryption method and random variable names to fool the AVs .
+- Payload uses an encryptiOn method and random variable names to fool the AVs .
 Virus total result is : 0/59

 NOTE : windows payloads have to be compiled to work . but not for linux payloads . because linux has python built-in .